IgniteUI/igniteui-documentation/topics/02_Controls/igPivotView/00_igPivotView_Overview.md

 - [Known Issues and Limitations (igPivotView)](igPivotView-Known-Issues-and-Limitations.html): This topic provides information about the known issues and limitations of the `igPivotView` control.

-- [jQuery and ASP.NET MVC Helper API Links (igPivotView)](igPivotView-API-Links.html): This topic lists links to the API documentation about the `igPivotView` control and its ASP.NET MVC Helper.
+- [jQuery and MVC API Links (igPivotView)](igPivotView-API-Links.html): This topic lists links to the API documentation about the `igPivotView` control.

 ### <a id="samples"></a>Samples